 • Oatmeal – I use whole oats for this recipe, but quick oats will also work.
 Be sure to use gluten-free oats if needed.

-• Flaxseeds – this helps to bind the oatmeal together like an egg in traditional recipes.
-If you don’t have any, you can use chia seeds instead or simply omit them from the recipe.
+• Flaxseeds – these help bind the oatmeal together, much like an egg in traditional recipes.
+If you don’t have any, you can use chia seeds as an alternative or simply omit them from the recipe.

-• Sweetener – you can use any vegan sweetener that you want.
+• Sweetener – you can use any vegan sweetener of your choice.
 I like organic brown sugar, coconut sugar, or maple syrup.

 • Spices – I like to use cinnamon, nutmeg, and salt.
-You can also use pumpkin pie spice instead.
+You can also use pumpkin pie spice as an alternative.

-• Apples – apples work perfectly in this baked oatmeal, however, you can swap them out for equal amounts of fruit or berries.
+• Apples – Apples work perfectly in this baked oatmeal; however, you can swap them out for equal amounts of other fruits or berries.

-• Crumble Topping – (optional) A crumb topping takes boring old oatmeal and makes it something special.
+• Crumble Topping – (optional) A crumble topping takes ordinary oatmeal and makes it something special.
 For this, you will need vegan butter, flour, more oats, brown sugar, cinnamon, baking soda, and salt.

 Helpful tools